 At any point, on any given day, there are nearly 500,000 children in the foster care system in the United States.
-On average, children remain in the system for nearly 2 years before being placed with a single family, foster parents, or in a private facility.
-Nearly 6% of all foster children stay stuck in the system, for as long as five years.
-Combine this with the fact that in 2017 the United States had a record low of babies being born, there is a need for qualified individuals or couples who would like to have families that can’t.
-Instant Family isn’t a serious drama, it’s a comedy, but its sincerer than most.
+On average, children remain in the system for nearly 2 years before being placed with single-family, foster parents, or private facilities.
+Nearly 6% of all foster children stay stuck in the system for as long as five years.
+Combine this with the fact that in 2017 the United States had a record low of babies.
+There is a need for qualified individuals or couples who would like to have families that can’t.
+Instant Family isn’t a serious drama.
+It’s a comedy, but it’s sincerer than most.

 The adoption process is anything but instantaneous, but Instant Family does a somewhat admirable job of showing you the challenges, beyond the rewards, of adopting children who are beyond infants.
-Octavia Spencer and Tig Notaro are perfectly cast as the social workers who work to place children in good homes while balancing comedy as well as some of the film’s serious moments.
-The movie is stolen by Margo Martindale, who plays Pete’s mother, who finally gets the grandchildren she has wanted.
+Octavia Spencer and Tig Notaro are perfectly cast as the social workers who place children in good homes while balancing comedy and some of the film’s serious moments.
+The movie is stolen by Margo Martindale, who plays Pete’s mother, finally gets the grandchildren she has wanted.

 Director Sean Anders’s (Daddy’s Home) comedy is not as non-descript as you would think and strikes the right balance of comedy with touching moments from its characters.
 The film is elevated by the lead performances of Wahlberg and Byrne, whose touching undertones bring the film to the definition of crowd-pleasing.
 Though, let’s face it, films like this live and die with the cute factor its child actors (Julianna Gamiz, Gustavo Quiroz) bring to the film.
-If cuteness was sugar, there’d be a lot of diabetic comas induced in theatres across the country.
+If cuteness were sugar, there’d be many diabetic comas induced in theatres across the country.